bakkdoor/ircbod/README.md

 It's my first D project (I just started learning the language) but maybe someone might find this useful.
 I could not find an existing D library for IRC bots and it was a good exercise as a newcomer to the language.

+You can install it via the [dub package manager](https://github.com/rejectedsoftware/dub):

+        $ dub install ircbod

 `ircbod` is licensed under BSD license (see LICENSE file).

 The `IRCSocket` class was ported from: [the Ruby IRCSocket library](https://github.com/injekt/irc-socket).